FOOD SERVICE

 • Clean clothing and effective hair restraints are required

-• Tobacco use is prohibited in food preparation and service areas
+• Tobacco use or eating is prohibited in food preparation and service areas

 • Individuals with illness symptoms such as vomiting, diarrhea, fever, or infected wounds may not handle food